pnp/powershell/documentation/Add-PnPSiteClassification.md

   * Microsoft Graph API: Directory.ReadWrite.All

-Adds one ore more site classification values to the list of possible values
+Adds one or more site classification values to the list of possible values

 ## SYNTAX